argodev/argodev.github.io/_posts/2012-10-15-debugging-and-reversing-basics-001.md

 and if the error ends with "The request is not supported" you can rest sure that your problem is a 32/64 bit issue.
 Unfortunately, A.H.'s solution was to simply use a 32-bit box for the rest of the testing.

-###What Version of Python am I running?
+### What Version of Python am I running?

-The next issue that occured to me was to determine which version of Python (bit-ness) I was running.
+The next issue that occurred to me was to determine which version of Python (bit-ness) I was running.
 I simple search brought up [Ned Deily's answer on Stack Overflow](http://stackoverflow.com/questions/1405913/how-do-i-determine-if-my-python-shell-is-executing-in-32bit-or-64bit-mode) which indicated that one simple way to check would be to run the following: